What are the Benefits of an Applicant Tracking System?

 9. Tracking and Understanding Diversity in Your Hiring Pipeline

-Strategic measures to support DEI in your hiring funnel is only possible if you know what your candidate pools look like.
+Strategic measures to support DEI in your hiring funnel are only possible if you know what your candidate pools look like.
 Perhaps there’s a lack of women applying for a specific role, prompting recruiters to use paid job postings and other outreach efforts to increase the representation of women in their pipeline.
 Or maybe Black, Indigenous, and People of Color (BIPOC) candidates are well-represented in applicants but aren’t well-represented in the offer stage, prompting an internal investigation into how candidates are being evaluated during the application process.

 10. Clarified Roles and Permissions